 Performance Obligation

-Seller agrees to sell and deliver and Buyer agrees to purchase and receive the Contract Quantity for a particular Transaction in accordance with the terms of the Contract.
-The delivery and acceptance of Product under a Transaction shall be as described in a Confirmation.
-The Parties agree that for Standard Performance Obligation, the Seller shall not be obligated to provide Notice to the Buyer of any reason excusing its performance; provided, however, the Seller shall provide the Buyer with prompt oral or electronic notice of the event excusing performance.
-Such notice(s) shall be made to the Commercial, Contract and Legal addresses specified on page 2 of the Master Agreement, as such addresses may be changed upon Notice to the other party from time to time.
+Seller agrees to sell or exchange and deliver and Buyer agrees to purchase or exchange and receive the Contract Quantity for a particular Transaction in accordance with the terms of the Contract.
+The delivery and acceptance of Product under a Transaction shall be as described in a Confirmation. .
+Oral should be made to Commercial and followed up by written.
+Oral should not be given to Contract and Legal unless stated in Special Provisions.
+I can’t see an oral notice working for an audit group.
+As employees change from what is listed on the contract, it would require that company to issue a change of contact notification to the other party.